Ivan (1932 film): Creation

-From June to September 1930, Oleksandr Dovzhenko, along with Danylo Demutsky and Yulia Solntseva, visited Czechoslovakia, Germany, England and France.
+From June to September 1930, Aleksandr Dovzhenko, along with Daniel Demutsky and Yulia Solntseva, visited Czechoslovakia, Germany, England and France.
 In Prague, cinema directors called his films too revolutionary and overly artistic.
 His plans to voice "Earth" in Berlin did not materialize.
 Returning to the USSR, he offered Ukrainefilm's management a script about the tragic fate of the Antarctic expedition of Umberto Nobile and Roald Amundsen, but was refused.
 To continue working, Dovzhenko agreed to make a film imbued with communist ideology about the construction of the Dnieper Dam and at the same time his first sound film — which should confirm the irreversible path of industrialization in the USSR.
 The script was written in 11 days, but Dovzhenko himself almost never shot it, entrusting it to his assistant and wife Yulia Solntseva.
 The filming was based on low-quality equipment, because Dovzhenko had to finish work quickly before the October holidays of 1932.
 In addition, the incompetence of the staff of the film studio led to poor sound.
 The film was edited for several nights.

-After Ivan's release, Dovzhenko's parents were expelled from the collective farm on the grounds of denunciations.
-His father was described as an active clergyman, nationalist and “farmer-owner”.
-In view of this, the surveillance of Alexander intensified.